 In this step, you should ask yourself questions such as:

-- Do I want to pay more or less than those companies that compete with me for talent? (your location and industry will determine your answer to this question)
+- Do I want to pay more or less than those companies that compete with me for talent? (your location and industry will help determine your answer to this question)

 - Do I want to give a lot of other benefits, like health insurance, or fewer benefits so I can pay more in salary?